 In May 2017, WCCTAC completed its West County High-Capacity Transit Study.
-The study evaluated public transportation options and identified funding opportunities to expand transit service and access for the more than 250,000 residents of West County.
+High-capacity transit differs from local transit service in that it provides substantially higher levels of passenger capacity with typically fewer stops and higher speeds than local bus service.
+The study evaluated public transportation options and identified funding opportunities to expand high-capacity transit service and access for the more than 250,000 residents of West County.
 In addition to taking a fresh look at the origins and destinations of people who live or work in West County, the Study examined how to encourage transit use and improve service in underserved communities.
-The Study’s final proposal identified five projects to improve the quality and effectiveness of transit in West County, expand alternatives to driving on congested streets and highways, and improve regional air quality.
+The Study’s final proposal identified five projects to improve the quality and effectiveness of high-capacity transit in West County, expand alternatives to driving on congested streets and highways, and improve regional air quality.
 These five included:

 - Increased Express Bus Service to San Francisco and expansion of service to Berkeley, Emeryville and Oakland